-Stuck 3,000 feet up Glencoe mountain in Scotland, a climber was dismayed to hear his rescuers call: "Hang on, we'll be back in the morning."
-The team had got to within 100ft of the man when a blizzard sprung up, making conditions too hazardous to continue.
-He was eventually recovered safe and well.
-Chocs away English rugby's fly-half hero Rob Andrew has revealed that he is fighting a distressing addiction.
-Rob, who kicked the French into touch on Saturday, is now trying to kick a serious chocolate habit.
-He used to eat three Twix bars a day at a cost of £3.50 a week, but is now "down to one or two Sub-snub A Loch Ness vicar has refused to marry an Edinburgh couple who wanted their ceremony held in a submarine which is shortly to be used for underwater tours.
-The Reverend Frary Buell of Drumnadrochit pointed out: "Church is the place I marry A bridge too far A Northumberland photographer may be able to provide evidence of his own tragic death.
-He was taking pictures of construction of the New Stakeford Bridge in Ashington when a 45 tonne concrete beam dropped from a crane and crushed him.
-Compiled by Jonathon Gunning Coma victim fights back student who suffered a near fatal accident a near tack. step toward rehabilitation this week when he returned to Leeds Metropolitan University.
+Coma victim fights back student who suffered a near fatal accident Look an important step toward rehabilitation this week when he returned to Leeds Metropolitan University.
 Spyros Efentakis, an Erasmus student from Heraklion University in Crete, was returning to Beckett Park last July after visiting a friend when he was knocked off his bicycle by a motorbike, sustaining brain damage and falling into a deep coma.
 Working on an electronic engineering and robotics project at the University, Spyros was due to return to Crete at the end of August.
 But he was so seriously injured that his mother and sister flew over to hold a 24 hour vigil at his bedside.
-After spells in Leeds General Infirmary and the Younger Disabled Unit at Pinderfields Hospital.
-Spyros's recovery has been so impressive that last Tuesday he was able to visit the faculty Information Engineering Systems, where he was working on his robotics project.
-He was accompanied by By Vicki Worgan his mother and sister and Anita Rayner, the International Student Development Officer, who has been fully involved with The visit included the computer labs where he ran his projects and the machine rooms where he programmed robotics tests.
+News After spells in Leeds General Infirmary and the Younger Disabled Unit at Pinderfields Hospital, Spyros's recovery has been so impressive that last Tuesday he was able to visit the faculty of Information and Engineering Systems, where he was working on his robotics project.
+He was accompanied by By Vicki Worgan his mother and sister and Anita Rayner, the Student International Development Officer, who has been fully involved with his case.
+The visit included the computer labs where he ran his projects and the machine rooms where he programmed robotics tests.
 Lunch followed at the Grapevine restaurant.
-Throughout the visit Spyros remembered more and more of his time at the University. back," he said.
+Throughout the visit Spyros remembered more and more of his time at the University.
+"It was really good to come back," he said.
 "I don't remember much about the University, but this has helped."
 The moment of triumph came when he was invited to use one of the computers.
 Without any hesitation Spyros took hold of the mouse and found that he remembered exactly how to use the system.
-"I was very encouraged by this," said Heather Batey of the Leeds General Infirmary's Head Injuries Team.
+"I was very encouraged by this," said Heather Batey of Leeds General the Infirmary's Head Injuries Team.
 "Spyros has come a long way since the accident,

-Spyros back at LMU but as regards total rehabilitation this visit today has only been the start.
+Spyros back at LMU

+but as regards total rehabilitation this visit today has only been the start.
 Now Spyros has to build on the things he used to do prior to his accident; he needs to familiarise himself with life."

+Leeds

-Debating Society talks to the top By James Miller The Debating Society at Leeds University Union has enjoyed a highly successful 1994.
-After their recent achievements at Edinburgh and Birmingham, the University Society reached the semifinals of a competition at Innertemple in London last The speakers, who were up against three legal teams, had to argue the motion 'This House would talk to terrorists'.
+The Debating Society at Leeds University Union has enjoyed a highly successful 1994.
+After their recent achievements at Edinburgh and Birmingham, the University Society reached the semifinals of a competition at Innertemple in London last week.
+The speakers, who were up against three legal teams, had to argue the motion 'This House would talk to terrorists'.
 The team was praised by Stewart Holmes, President of the Debating Society.
-He said: "It is surprising how well we did against the The Debating Society barristers, as many of our the semis." speakers are new.
-Louis started debating at Leeds, competition, winning at did particularly well."
-Mably, a second year becoming Eu History student, said: "We Champions in 1991.
+He said: "It is surprising how The Debating Society well we did against the barristers, as many of our the semis." speakers are new.
+Louis The Debating Society has Mably, who only recently a good record in started debating at Leeds, competition, winning at did particularly well."
+Liverpool last year and Mably, a second year becoming European History student, said: "We Champions in 1991. did well, beating Glasgow, Six or seven debating York Legal College, Exeter competitions are held each and Southampton to reach year including "We the